basecamp/bc3-api/sections/everything.md

 `/comments.json`, `/checkins.json`, `/forwards.json`,
 `/files.json`, and `/boosts.json` each return a recency-ordered, [paginated] [pagination] JSON collection directly.
-The to-do and card collections are the exceptions — the bare `/todos` and `/cards` paths are HTML shells in the web app and don't return JSON, so use the filtered sub-routes below (`/todos/open.json`, `/cards/overdue.json`, …).
+The to-do and card collections are the exceptions — the bare `/todos` and `/cards` paths, and the combined `/tasks` report, are HTML shells in the web app and don't return JSON, so use the filtered sub-routes below (`/todos/open.json`, `/cards/overdue.json`, …).

 The web app also serves `/<resource>/recent.json` Turbo-frame feeds for these collections, but those are internal: the root collection is the documented API